freenas/freenas-docs/userguide/freenas_jails.rst

  Listing ISO's...
  FreeBSD-10.3-RELEASE-amd64-bootonly.iso

-Then, specify the name and size of the guest to create and verify its status::
+Specify the name and size of the guest to create it and verify its status::

  iohyve create freebsd10.3 8G